imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-03-Mastering-HTML/questions.md

 		you browser does not support the canvas element.
 	</canvas>

 So we've created a basic canvas above and we've added some simple styles to make it appear on the page.
+We've also added some fallback text between the tags in case the browser does not support the `canvas` tag.
 We can now use some javascript to "draw" on this canvas.
 Let's see how we draw a simple shape using the HTML 5 Canvas API:

 	<script>
 		var canvas = document.getElementById('firstcanvas');